mrowa44/avocado/readme.md

 ## Development

-- Run `yarn install` and start the development server with `yarn dev`.
+- Run `yarn install` and start the development server with `yarn dev`, it will auto reload on change.
 - Use `yarn electron-pack` to generate dist files.
 - Eslint is used for keeping code quality (with pre-push hook).

 ## License